Lake Erie 2018 Walleye Fishing like The Good Ole Days

 Restoring sauger would help balance the food chain, Tyson said.
 They eat small fish like emerald shiners and gizzard shad.

 Sauger usually grow to 15 inches, but can reach 24.
-They mostly stay in warmer near-shore water and turbid water.
+They mostly stay in the warmer near-shore water and turbid water.